pickhardt/Guiders-JS/README.md

 - `title`: title of the guider
 - `width`: (optional) custom width of the guider (it defaults to `400px`)
 - `xButton`: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider
+- `_buttonClass`: (optional, default 'guider_button') property allows you to change the default button "classname" for all guider buttons.
+For instance, for WP-Guiders, set this to "button-secondary".

 Integration
 -----------